 The bladder involuntarily releases urine when it is subjected to pressure—when coughing, sneezing, laughing, or lifting heavy objects.

 2. Urge Incontinence

 Patients with this type of incontinence experience a constant urge to pee (even if they just did) because of irregular contractions of the bladder.

 3. Overflow Incontinence

-This type is often a result of other medical conditions such as urethral narrowing or the enlargement of the prostate.
+This type is often a result of other medical conditions such as urethral narrowing.
 Patients experience involuntary release of urine when the bladder becomes overly full despite not having the urge to urinate.

 4. Total Incontinence

 This is characterized by the continual leakage of urine, a total loss of bladder control, brought by complete sphincter deficiency.